GGWPVV/microservice-test-bench/tests/analytics_service/test_plan_analytics_service.md

 from 2025-07-31 to 2025-08-02
 ---
 ## 3. Testing Environment
-- **Environment**: Docker Compose setup including only the required dependencies: userdb, Kafka, Kafdrop, Elasticsearch, Filebeat, Kibana
+- **Environment**: Docker Compose setup including only the required dependencies: MongoDB, Kafka, Kafdrop, Elasticsearch, Filebeat, Kibana
-- **Note**: Other services (e.g., discount_service, score_service) are not required for testing user_service independently
+- **Note**: Analytics service consumes events from other services, so user_service, score_service, discount_service should be running for integration tests
 - **Config location**: See `docker-compose.yaml` in the root directory

 ---
 ## 4. Entry Testing Criteria
 - All services from **Environment** are up and running
-- User service is built and deployed
+- Analytics service is built and deployed
+- MongoDB is accessible and configured
+- Kafka topics are created and accessible
 - All dependencies are installed
 - Test data is prepared
 - Test cases are defined and documented
 - All required environment variables are set
 - Test plan is reviewed and confirmed